 Ingredients Notes

-Chickpeas: First, you'll need two cans of chickpeas that have been drained and rinsed.
+CChickpeas: First, you'll need two cans of chickpeas that have been drained and rinsed.
 It's important to rinse the chickpeas thoroughly to remove any excess salt and to help the hummus achieve a smooth and creamy texture.

 Instructions

-What to Serve With Harissa Hummus
+How to Serve Harissa Hummus

 Harrisa Hummus